 - Long-term texture drift (unexpected hardening or softening)

-- How forgiving the product is in warm or humid distribution conditions
+- How forgiving the product is in warm or humid distribution

-Practical checkpoints that catch issues early
+Checkpoints that catch issues early

-- Post-deposit or post-demold (what the process actually produced)
+- Post-deposit or post-demold — what the process actually produced

 - Viscosity creep that gradually changes deposit weights

-This isn’t bad luck.
-It’s usually a predictable outcome of particle design, wetting behavior, mixing method, and the time window between addition and deposit.
+This isn't bad luck.
+It's a predictable outcome of particle design, wetting behavior, mixing method, and the time window between addition and deposit.

 Particle Details: Where Mouthfeel and Depositing Collide